 Rape, assault, harassment and other forms of sexual violence can happen to anyone.
 It is never the survivor’s fault.

 If you have experienced sexual violence you may wish to consider any or all of the options below, but how you proceed is entirely your decision:

 You can call the police and report the incident, where evidence will be collected.
 Information about preserving evidence can be found here: http://preview.firstresponseoxford.org/evidence.html

 You can go to a Sexual Assault Referral Centre (SARC) where you can receive medical and forensic help without getting the police involved.

-You can receive emotional support from our Sexual Assault First Responders, our Peer Supporters, our JCR Welfare Reps (Conor Hamilton and Hannah Congdon), the Junior Deans (Melissa Bailey and James Charlesworth), the College Chaplain (Andrew Teal).
+You can receive emotional support from our Sexual Assault First Responders, our Peer Supporters, our JCR Welfare Reps (Joseph Morton and Imogen Hobby), MCR Reps (Elisabeth Smith Rosser, Joshua Harvey and Samira Lindstedt), the Junior Deans (Julie Dequaire and James Charlesworth) or the College Chaplain (Andrew Teal).
 See Welfare People for contact details.

 You can also receive emotional support from the OUSU Counselling Service.

 First Responders can talk you through the options above and can be a companion through any of the paths you wish to take, whether that is coming with you to the police, to a SARC or to A&E.